ST10312227/Insy7314POE-Final/README.md

   - Integration with custom API endpoints for handling payments, beneficiaries, and authentication.
   - Error-handling mechanisms to prevent data loss or duplicate submissions.

+  - **Employee Login**
+  - Employees are able to login with their credentials.
+  - They are able to accept or decline SWIFT payments,
+  - They are able to create new bank users/ accounts.

 ## Tech Stack